mtanabe-sj/Maximilians-Hex-Tab/README.md

 Tab uses a 10-pt fixed-pitch Courier font to draw the hex numbers.
 In a 600-dpi printer context, that translates to an average character width of 83 dots according to font metrics data collected under a debugger.
 That means the true 10-pt width could be anywhere between 82.1 and 83.9 dots.
 The repaint method of _drawRowBytes_ bases the text rectangle calculation on the character width.
 If the true 10-pt character width was 83.9 pixels but was rounded down to 83 due to truncation in a floating point-to-integer conversion, that would allow an error factor of up to 1/83 = 1.2% to creep in.
 That may not be a lot.
 But, inaccuracy increases as our point of interest moves closer to the right edge of the view.
 In our example, the point of interest is at the back of the data row which is at 3984 pixels away from the left edge of the view.
 83 dots per character times 3 characters (2 for the two hex digits of the dump byte plus 1 for a separation space character) per data byte times 16 data bytes per row yields 3984 dots per row.
 So, the colored region should start at 3486 dots away from the left edge.
 If the truncation error was indeed 1.2%, the region in a perfectly accurate context would start at 3486 * 1.012 = 3527 dot.
 Then, the displacement of the region expressed in units of character widths can be calculated as (3527-3486)/83 = 0.49.
 That's half the character width.

-As described above, the base repaint method draws the entire row of 16 hex numbers including the 2 trailling ones in a single call to DrawText.
+As described above, the base repaint method draws the entire row of 16 hex numbers including the 2 trailling ones in a single call to _DrawText_.
 It renders the row starting at an x-coordinate origin of 0.
 In this case, the two trailling numbers are seem to be drawn starting at or close to the true point of 3527 dots from the origin.
 But, when the trailling numbers are marked as a colored region, they are displaced by an amount similar to what was predicted by the above analysis.

 The abovementioned metrics problem is addressed this way.